 - all valid for 30 days

-The internet connection is relatively bad all over the Philippines compared to other countries in the region and especially Thailand is just so much more reliable and faster.
+Outside the big cities, the internet connection is relatively bad all over the Philippines compared to other countries in the region and especially Thailand is just so much more reliable and faster.
 You’ll notice a huge difference between both countries in terms of connection and speed.
-This is not just the case for the hotel WIFI but also for the mobile internet and that’s why you will find most girls still sticking to the old school way of messaging instead of using apps like WhatsApp, Line or WeChat that require internet connection.
+This is not just the case for the hotel WIFI but also for the mobile internet, and that’s why you will find most girls still sticking to the old school way of sms messaging instead of using apps like WhatsApp, Line or WeChat that require internet connection.

-I’d say you shouldn’t bother about getting mobile internet at the moment and most restaurants and even the sports bars have free WIFI (even though you often have to ask them to restart the router when it’s not working again).
-A lot of Filipina girls will ask you for your Facebook though but when it comes to chatting and arranging dates it’s more common to use SMS.
+You might not even want to bother about getting mobile internet at the moment as most restaurants and even the sports bars have free WIFI (even though you often have to ask them to restart the router when it’s not working again).
+A lot of Filipina girls will ask you for your Facebook though, but when it comes to chatting and arranging dates it’s more common to use SMS.

-And by the way: If you have a smart phone with Google Maps you can just load the map using your hotel WIFI and when you go out it will be still in the cache for a couple of days – and the GPS, means your current location, is always working you don’t need internet connection for that.
-Even in the airplane, test it.
+And by the way: If you have a smartphone with Google Maps you can just load the map using your hotel WIFI, then “download offline map” and when you go out it will still be there for a month – and the GPS, means your current location, is always working – you don’t need an internet connection for that.
+This usually even works in the airplane, test it.

 That should cover pretty much everything you should know about mobile sim cards, internet and how to chat with girls in the Philippines.
 And if you struggle with something – remember that there will always be someone nice and charming ready to assist you.